wso2/esb-connectors/zohobooks/zohobooks-connector/zohobooks-connector-1.0.0/README.txt

  6. Prerequisites for ZohoBooks Connector Integration Testing

-	i) 	Navigate to the URL "https://books.zoho.com/app#/accountant/chartofaccounts" and create at least one accountant with the Account type 'Expense'. ii) Navigate to "Users" under the settings, and invite to new user as a timesheet staff by clicking "Invite User" button. iii)Log in to newly created user's email (created in step 6 ii) ) and click "Join Account" URL to join with zohobooks account.
+	i)	Navigate to https://books.zoho.com/app#/settings/preferences , make sure to enable all the modules and to uncheck 'Set max hours/day' under 'General' tab. ii) Navigate to the URL "https://books.zoho.com/app#/accountant/chartofaccounts" and create at least one accountant with the Account type 'Expense'. iii)Navigate to "Users" under the settings, and invite to new user as a timesheet staff by clicking "Invite User" button. iv)	Log in to newly created user's email (created in step 6 ii) ) and click "Join Account" URL to join with zohobooks account.

  7. Update the Zohobooks properties file at location "<ZOHOBOOKS_CONNECTOR_HOME>/zohobooks-connector/zohobooks-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/artifacts/ESB/connector/config" as below.